 S-rR-m-P-dD-S

 A truly strange scale, Kanakangi is a recent import from the South, derived from the very first raga on the Carnatic melakarta wheel.
 As such, all 7 generic swaras are set to their lowest possible positions: a principle which, under Hindustani axioms, would produce Bhairavi (SrgmPdnS) – however the Carnatic swara-system allows for ‘double-komal’ forms of ga and ni, enharmonic with the Northern shuddha Re and Dha positions.
 Thus, Kanakangi is equivalent to ‘Bhairavi double-komal ga & ni’ (SrRmPdDS) – with Bhairavi’s ‘poorvang=uttarang’ quality being retained (i.e. Kanakangi’s SrRm & PdDS both take the same interval pattern of ‘1-1-3’: compare to other ‘Pa-repeating’ ragas).
 Few Northern artists have yet attempted its challenging chromatic clusters, with the only recent renditions I can find coming from sitarist Rushikesh Joshi, violinist Ajit Sengupta, and Dhrupad vocalist Ribhu Sanyal.
-However, the raga appears to have been present in the Dagar lineage for some time: Bahauddin Dagar described in a 2021 interview how “one of my father’s cousins, Fahimuddin Dagar, knew a composition in the raga Kanakangi in Dhrupad…we can adapt to anything” – and Ocean of Ragas includes analysis of a full-length Bahauddin rendition, noting that he tends to use shuddha Re & Dha in ascent and their komal equivalents in descent, thus allowing for shades of Durga and Gunkali (frustratingly, I can’t find an actual recording).
-Rao’s 1965 Raga Nidhi Vol.3 states, without elaborating, that “Kanakangi corresponds to the ancient Mukhari scale” (I’m currently investigating…).
+However, Abdul Halim Jaffer Khan seems to have performed it as early as the 1950s – and the raga also appears to have been present in the Dagar lineage for some time: Bahauddin Dagar described in a 2021 interview how “one of my father’s cousins, Fahimuddin Dagar, knew a composition in the raga Kanakangi in Dhrupad…we can adapt to anything” – and Ocean of Ragas includes analysis of a Bahauddin rendition, noting that he tends to use shuddha Re & Dha in ascent and their komal equivalents in descent, thus allowing for shades of Durga and Gunkali.
+Initially, I couldn’t find any of Bahauddin recordings – but in March 2026 Kaushik Balantrapu kindly sent me a link to a fantastic full-length rendition from a 1998 French-release album (along with Vardhini: with the pair described in the liner notes as “two of the most difficult and rarest ragas ever played”).
+Rao’s 1965 Raga Nidhi Vol.3 states, without elaborating, that “Kanakangi corresponds to the ancient Mukhari scale” (update coming soon!).
 For further inspiration, listen to the original Carnatic incarnation, as well as a melodious filmi setting from 1991’s Ganamela which leans into the sequence’s bluesy possibilities – and compare to other ‘7-swara audavs’ including Jog Tilang (SgGmPnNS: the ‘reversal’ of Kanakangi’s scale form) and Rasikpriya (SgGMPnNS: the 64th and final Carnatic mela, with all swaras set to their highest positions).

 राग कनकंगी